Developik/comp4050/Project_Charter.md

 ## CONSTRAINTS

-_[Example: There might be time constraints on developing a system that is used to track data of highly infectious diseases like SARS.]_

 This section identifies any limitation that must be taken into consideration prior to the initiation of the project.